Map stores

 See the MappingWithEPiServerDataContract

-class in the DDS sample project for examples.
+class in the DDS sample project.

 Type handlers